tambapps/marcel/documentation/src/guides/command-line-arguments.md

 You can declare an option field of one of the above type, and Marcel will automatically know how to convert the option's value (String) into the target type.

-For other types, you can specify a `converter` as shown below
+For other types, you can specify a custom `converter` as shown below
 ```marcel
 @Option(converter = { String s -> Duration.parse(s) })
 private Duration duration
 ```
 You can throw an `IllegalArgumentException` in those lambda to specify that the option value is incorrect.

+Yes, in Marcel (like in Groovy) you [can specify lambdas as an annotation attribute value](../language-specification/source-file-structure/annotations.md#class-attributes).
 ### Multivalued options
 for Multi-valued options, Marcel supports
 - List